-Usually, a truck will carry several partial loads, but it will deliver them in a certain order.
-Because freight is delivered in a specific sequence, a PTL goes through less handling than an LTL load.
+Usually, a truck will carry several partial loads, but it will deliver them in a particular order.
+Because freight is delivered in a specific sequence, a PTL goes through less handling than typically occurs in LTL shipping.

 The type of truck a shipper uses depends on what the freight carrier can haul.
-This is another reason why it’s important to match the right carrier to the right shipper.
-You can do that more easily by using a load board designed for brokers.
+This is another reason it’s essential to match the right carrier to the right shipper.
+You can do that more efficiently by using a load board designed for brokers.

 How are freight carrier rates determined?

-Freight carriers use several factors to determine rates, and it’s important that both shippers and brokers understand them.
+Freight carriers use several factors to determine rates, and both shippers and brokers must understand them.

 The further a shipment has to travel, the more fuel and time a carrier uses, which drives up the shipping cost.
 But where it’s going matters, too.
 Shipping in certain regions is more expensive than in others.
-If freight crosses several regions, the cost will be higher.
+If freight crosses several areas, the price will be higher.

 Freight size, weight, and density

-All freight falls into certain classifications.
+All freight falls into specific classifications.
+The freight class is made up of product type, weight, and size.
 Every type of product or commodity will fall within a specific class that helps carriers standardize freight rates.
-The class is made up of product type, weight, and size.
-Calculating the right class can be a challenge because of all of the different types.
+Calculating the proper class can be a challenge because of the different types.
 Freight brokers often help shippers with this process.

 Supply and demand